JordanSpencerWu/old-website/_posts/blog/2016/April/2016-04-01-my-nodejs-notes.markdown

 JavaScript object into your code, this is where modularized code comes in handy.
 Node makes it easy to share your modularized code using the __module.exports__, this allows you to define what codes you are exporting (Remember in JavaScript, functions are first-class objects).
-To see all the global variables and methods check out the documentation of the version of Node you are using and click on __Globals__.
+To see all the global variables and methods check out the documentation of the version of Node.js you are using and click on __Globals__.

 #### HTTP
 You are able to create servers in Node that listens to client's request and will response to them.
-In web development the clients will make request to the server then the server will response to the request according to the code you provide.
+In web development the clients will make requests to the server then the server will response to the request according to the code you provide.
 In Node.js there is a module called __HTTP__ which allows you to create a server that will listen to http requests.
 Here is a simple example of creating a server in node.